Shiyang-He/genomic.region.coverage/README.md

    drawn, if you want a (bigwig/bedgraph) track file, etc.
 2) Read the bam file using pysam, it has a pileup option, similar to 'samtools pileup' which gives sequencing depth at each position.
-Write the depth at each position to a coverage file. store depth info in a list to calculate percentile etc.
+Write the depth at each position to a coverage file. store depth info in a list to calculate percentile etc. The initial script store depth in a list, which many use a lot of memory when you compute large region, I have a another one (bam_coverage_report.memory.efficient.py) which store the depth info in a dict.
+Most of time it will only use little memory.
-   If a gene is given, a gtf/gff must be given to get the genomic region for that gene.
-It can be gene name or gene ID.
+   (If a gene is given, a gtf/gff must be given to get the genomic region for that gene.
+It can be gene name or gene ID.)
 4) The coverage report will be printed in a coverage.report.txt file.
 5) matplotlib will be used to draw a piechart to show what's the percentage of each sequencing depth.
 6) Read the coverage file and write it as bedgraph format.